practicalli/clojure-web-services/projects/banking-on-clojure/database-queries.md

 ## Example SQL queries from DBeaver

-Using the DBeaver tool the basic form of an insert command is generated from ... insert DDL
+Using the DBeaver tool the basic form of an insert command is generated from **Generate SQL > DDL**

 ```sql
 INSERT INTO PUBLIC.ACCOUNT_HOLDERS